yduf/yduf.github.io/_posts/2023-08-25-game-bleak-sword.md

 > [Bleak Sword](https://twitter.com/more8bit?ref_src=twsrc%5Etfw%7Ctwcamp%5Etweetembed%7Ctwterm%5E990314804152815618%7Ctwgr%5E%7Ctwcon%5Es1_) is a dark fantasy action-adventure video game  - [Home](https://www.bleaksword.com/)

 - ~~Works perfectly with Wine~~
-	- was working perfectly with system 8.0.2
+	- was working perfectly with system 8.0.2 under Lutris
     - but now graphic are messed up (no gl texture?)
     	- does not seems to be a driver issue => work the same with intel or nvidia
         - maybe a DXVK issue, since last kernel / update